Murder of Yanfei Bao: Defence testimony

 On 29 November, Cao testified in his own defence.
 He admitted going to Trevor Street on the day that Bao went missing but claimed that the victim was not inside the property.
-While walking back to his car, Cao said that he met a stranger called Mr Tang, who asked to test drive his car.
-Cao allowed Mr Tang to drive the car and even lent him his shoes.
+While walking back to his car, Cao said that he met a stranger called Mr. Tang, who asked to test drive his car.
+Cao allowed Mr. Tang to drive the car, and even lent him his shoes.
 Cao also claimed that his phone was in the car while Tang drove.

-On 2 December, Tingjun Cao continued his testimony, claiming that Mr Tang communicated with him via a walkie talkie since he had Cao's phone.
-During his testimony, Cao said he was not suggesting that Tang murdered Yanfei Bao.
+On 2 December, Cao continued his testimony, claiming that Mr. Tang communicated with him via a walkie talkie, since he had Cao's phone.
+During his testimony, Cao said he was not suggesting that Tang murdered Bao.
 Cao claimed that he could verify Tang existed because a forensic examination of his shoes showed DNA belonging to more than one person.
 During cross-examination, Currie challenged the veracity of Cao's testimony, describing it as "completely fictitious and made up."
 She also referred to Cao's police interview where he had confirmed that he was the only one using the car during the period of Bao's disappearance.
-She also submitted evidence that Cao had admitted ownership of his cellphone and argued that the defendant had led the victim to the Trevor Street property under false pretenses.
+She also submitted evidence that Cao had admitted ownership of his cellphone, and argued that the defendant had led the victim to the Trevor Street property under false pretenses.
 Cao accused the Police of planting evidence incriminating him.
 He also alleged that he had been mistreated and denied sleep by Police following his arrest.